Jachai Polite: Toronto Argonauts

 On March 1, 2022 Polite signed with the Toronto Argonauts of the Canadian Football League (CFL).
 He was released on August 3.
 Polite played in three games for the Argos, contributing with one defensive tackle, and one special teams tackle.

 Edmonton Elks

-On August 10, 2022, the Edmonton Elks announced the signing of Polite to the practice roster.
+On August 10, 2022, the Edmonton Elks of the CFL announced the signing of Polite to the practice roster.
 He was released by the Elks less than one month later on September 7, 2022.